bigdatagenomics/adam/docs/algorithms/ri.rst

 Once we have generated the target set, we map across all the reads and check to see if the read overlaps a realignment target.
-We then group together all reads that map to a given realignment target; reads that do not map to a target are randomly assigned to a \`\`null’’ target.
+We then group together all reads that map to a given realignment target; reads that do not map to a target are randomly assigned to a "null" target.
 We do not attempt realignment for reads mapped to null targets.

 To process non-null targets, we must first generate candidate haplotypes